10 Best Push Lawn Mowers 2022 – Reviews & Top Picks

 3. Craftsman M105 Push Lawn Mower – Premium Choice

 This is a classic gas-powered push mower.
-We listed it as our premium choice because it offers many nice features.
+We listed it as our best push lawn mower premium choice because it offers many nice features.
 It’s considered a three-in-one because it has side discharge, rear discharge, and mulching capabilities.
 The 4-stroke engine is 140cc, with recoil and auto choke making it much easier to pull start.

 The 21-inch cutting deck will decrease how many passes are made when mowing your yard, saving you time and energy.
 It has a dual-lever adjustable cutting height with six height settings, so you can let your grass grow taller between cuts.
 The zag-treated tires offer increased grip on wet grass, and the large 8-inch rear tires and 7-inch front tires make it easier to push.